samsquire/ideas2/README.md

 # 32. Community Idea: Does Right & Does Wrong

 Ever thought a piece of software did something right?
-There's no central collection of patterns that are software done right.
+There's no central collection of patterns that are of software done right.
 I would like to see a website which collects each piece of software's installation process and says what is right about it.
 Installation process is just an example.
 There's other things that we can discuss who does something right or wrong.

-# 33.
+# 33. Chat bots that ask you random questions

+Like a chat bot that messages you instead of you messaging it.
+As part of the Human Query Engine.

+# 34.